hamersaw/scripts/README.md

 - module: remove 'extension' from configuration file
     - should be able to automagically detect it
 - module: update repositories (use git)
-- process: print off logs
+- process: view process logs
-- variable: check if variable already exists when setting